ABenchM/abm/docs/Developer_Manual.md

 * Build is done daily at midnight.
 * Using Systemd ABM jar file has been created as a service.
 * From the server, ABM can be started and stopped using
+# Note
+  if jenkins dashboard is not running or down, you can start the jenkins after logging into production server and start the jenkins using the following command at the location - /opt/jenkins/. sudo java -jar jenkins.war --httpPort=9090
 ```
 systemctl start abm
 systemctl stop abm